Manoranjan75/Med-Leaf/README.md

 ##  Project Highlights

 - **Architected a Responsive Front-End** using **React.js**, implementing a modular structure with reusable components for better maintainability and scalability.
-- **Dynamic Search Functionality** enables users to find medicinal plants quickly and intuitively.
+- **Smart Category-Based** Exploration lets users find the right medicinal plants faster by navigating through health-focused sections.
 - **Persistent Shopping Cart** ensures users can continue their shopping journey without losing selections between sessions.
 - **Educational Medium Blog Integration** — linked directly from the platform — offers articles on medicinal plant benefits, creating a knowledge hub that **builds user trust and engagement**.
 - Fully **responsive UI** ensures seamless performance on desktops, tablets, and smartphones.